shinefield/mangoszerodocumentation/database/world/dbscripts-on-go-template-use.rst

 .. note::

-    this only includes game objects which are buttons.
+    This only includes game objects which are buttons.

 Table structure
 ---------------